Stagecoach: Special Edition

 * * *

 When the first film schools were founded in the 1960s and '70s, in the wake of an emerging body of scholarship, John Wayne as an actor was commonly dismissed, along with most of his pictures.
 In part, this had to do with Wayne's well-known conservative politics, which didn't jibe with the era's profound leftist, antiwar sentiments.
 But it likely had just as much to do with the dominance of both Method and the New Hollywood aesthetic Wayne's production of The Green Berets in 1968 was about as out-of-step with the youth movement as a polka festival.
 However, a deeper appreciation of Golden Age films in the passing years allows us to accept, and admire, John Wayne on his own terms.
 He never had the sophistication of Cary Grant or intensity of Marlon Brando, but John Ford recognized Wayne as an undiscovered movie star, a man with the sort of physical presence and grace who could command a lifetime of attention on screen, even if he always played subtle variations of the same character.
 Or, put a different way, those who would insist that a "bad" actor like Wayne could still carry an American masterpiece like The Searchers (1956) will find that they are having a ludicrous argument with themselves.
 Stagecoach gave audiences their first authentic look at Duke Wayne, who seems impossibly young, but also innately charming as the outlaw Ringo.
 It also introduced audiences to one of the most iconic cinematic landscapes, Monument Valley and its towering mesas, which Ford shot on location for the first time and would return to, often.
 And it was here that Ford captured the race across the dry lake bed as stuntman Yakima Canutt leapt through a team of bridled, galloping horses, and then falling under them, risking his life for a shot that the director swore he would never try again.
-From first reel to last, Stagecoach defined everything an "adult" western should be, with its Indian battles, perilous river crossing, and the requisite showdown at Lordsburg, but also its rich interpersonal dramas and their echoes of deceits and dangers and romance.
+From first reel to last, Stagecoach defined everything an "adult" western should be, with a perilous river crossing, top-speed battle scene, and the requisite showdown at Lordsburg — but also its rich interpersonal dramas and their echoes of deceits and dangers and romance.

 Warner Home Video's two-disc special edition DVD release of Stagecoach features a solid full-frame transfer (1.33:1) with Dolby Digital 1.0 audio.
 The source-print is acceptable and pleasant, although not quite as good as other black-and-white films of the era, with minor collateral wear and grain visible throughout the feature, while the audio is crisp and clean, highlighting Gerard Carbonara's rousing, non-stop score.
 Disc One includes a scholarly, informative commentary track from John Ford biographer Scott Eyman, as well as the theatrical trailer, while Disc Two includes three wonderful extras the PBS "American Masters" documentary John Ford/John Wayne: The Filmmaker & the Legend, with comments from Martin Scorsese, Peter Bogdanovich, John Milius, Richard Schickel, and others (83 min.), the featurette "Stagecoach: A Story of Redemption" (30 min.), and an "Academy Award Theater" radio adaptation from 1946, featuring Claire Trevor and Randolph Scott (29 min.).
 Dual-DVD slimline keep-case.